skymethod/op3/README.md

 to podcast episode urls in their feed to participate and start sending data.

 Anyone can verify the data using the [OP3 API](https://op3.dev/api/docs).
 Only a safe set of request attributes are currently stored and returned by this API.

-The service is still in early development, but any and all data is appreciated and will help improve the system.

 # The Vision
 A free service for podcasters and podcast hosts to compute standard episode/show-level analytics and make them available to everyone